andersonlucasp/andersonlucasp/README.md

 I am a Fullstack Developer, I work in the area since 2020 and I have a degree in Analysis and Systems Development.

-Gosto de jogar :videogame:, ler :books:, tocar violão :guitar:, e cantar :microphone:
+Gosto de jogar :Playstation:, ler :books:, tocar violão :guitar:, e cantar :microphone:

 ---

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.